illinois-cs241/coursebook/CONTRIBUTING.md

 * Use `\keyword` to highlight a common executable program, system or library call, or man page entry.
 * Opt for citations rather than links because they allow for smoother reading.
 * Break each sentence into its own line.
+* Don't use 'I' ever
+* Only use 'you' to refer to things that a _human_ can do.
+A human can read the man page, but a human cannot access a memory location.
+* Aim for resolute rather than pedantic language
+* Avoid negative language "This does not print" to "Hello stays is unwritten"
+* Avoid using filler words like "really"

 # Code Style